Overview of Eviction

 Eviction is an accelerated, or sped up, civil legal action to decide who has the right to possess the property.
 The eviction legal action takes place in North Dakota state district court.
 A tenant can’t be evicted without a court order from a North Dakota state district court.

 North Dakota eviction law strictly limits the ability to combine eviction with other claims related to the lease agreement.

-In North Dakota, a landlord may evict a tenant for one or more of the eight grounds (reasons) for eviction allowed by North Dakota law.
+A landlord may evict a tenant for one or more of the eight grounds (reasons) for eviction allowed by North Dakota law.

 The eight grounds (reasons) for eviction are:

 - A party, by force, intimidation, fraud, or stealth, has entered upon the prior actual possession of real property of another and detains the same.

 - A party, after peaceably entering upon real property, turns out by force, threats, or menacing conduct the party in possession.

 - A party, by force or by menaces and threats of violence, unlawfully holds and keeps the possession of any real property, whether the possession was acquired peaceably or otherwise.

 - A lessee, in person or by subtenant, holds over after the termination of the lease or expiration of the lessee's term, or fails to pay rent for three days after the rent is due.

 - A party continues in possession after a sale of the real property under mortgage, execution, order, or any judicial process and after the expiration of the time fixed by law for redemption, or after the execution and delivery of a deed, or after the cancellation and termination of any contract for deed, bond for deed, or other instrument for the future conveyance of real estate or equity in the real estate.